cornerjob/webpack-phraseapp-builder/README.md

 Webpack plugin for generating translations files from PhraseApp.
 This plugin uses the download API endpoint from PhraseApp, for further information please see the following [link](https://phraseapp.com/docs/api/v2/locales/#download)
+This plugin will run before the Webpack compilation, so the translations are downloaded before.

 ## Install